This information has been superseded by new ATAGI advice for early 2023 COVID-19 booster doses and will be updated shortly.

 - Fact sheet for residents and families on the COVID-19 booster program

 - Fact sheet for workers on the COVID-19 booster program

 - Roles and responsibilities in residential aged care for clinics delivered by Commonwealth vaccine providers

-- Vaccine dose policy – this policy provides guidance on administering vaccines in aged care facilities.
+- Vaccine dose policy – this policy provides guidance on administering vaccines in aged care homes.
 It includes information about primary, booster and Winter dose eligibility, managing excess doses and make up doses.

-- Planning checklist for vaccination day – a checklist for residential aged care facilities to prepare for the booster vaccination clinic
+- Planning checklist for vaccination day – a checklist for residential aged care homes to prepare for the booster vaccination clinic

 - Site readiness checklist – a checklist for the physical clinic set up